-"Pixel of the Sea" artfully merges physical and digital realms.
-It features 25 3D-printed virtual organisms submerged in acrylic boxes filled with a water and turpentine mixture on a 1m x 1m canvas.
-These installations, akin to biological microchips, are overlaid with switchable glass that imitating breathing and changes their visibility, reflecting an aesthetic that blends industrial grid measurements with circuit board designs.
+"Pixel of the Sea" interrogates the boundary between the organic and the algorithmic.
+It features 25 3D-printed virtual organisms submerged in acrylic boxes filled with a turpentine and water solution on a 1m x 1m canvas.
+These installations, functioning as biological microchips, are overlaid with switchable glass that mimics breathing rhythms, oscillating between transparency and obscurity.
+This reflects an aesthetic that superimposes industrial grid logic onto organic fluidity.

 Are humans the measure of all things?